sgabrams/E02a-Control-Structures/README.md

 Edit README.md to answer the following questions:

 - Open main01.py.
 Before running it, what do you expect this program to do?
+  I expect this program to greet the player and ask their favorite color
   - Now right click on the main1.py window and select “Run Python File in Terminal”.
 Click in the bottom panel, and answer the question.
 Describe what happened.
+  The program asked me my favorite color
-  - What do you think the program did with what you typed in answer to the question?
+  - What do you think the program did with what you typed in answer to the question? nothing, because there were no additional lines of code

 - Open main02.py.
-Before running it, describe how this is different than main01.py.
+Before running it, describe how this is different than main01.py. one additional line of code at the bottom
   - What do you think the color = input() will do?
+  Its going to read back the answer I chose
   - Run the program in the terminal and answer the question.
-Did the program do what you expected?
+Did the program do what you expected? yes it ran back my answer
 - Open main03.py.
-Before running it, describe how this is different than main02.py.
+Before running it, describe how this is different than main02.py. it read back my answer
-  - What is happening on lines 9–12?
+  - What is happening on lines 9–12? its trying to guess the color
   - Why are lines 10 and 12 indented?
+it gives the player the response that is highlighted in purple
   - Run the program and answer the question.
-What happens if you don’t capitalize Red?
+What happens if you don’t capitalize Red? it responds saying "sorry try again"
   - What does this tell you about "color"?
+It needs to capitalized
 - Open main04.py.
-Before running it, describe how this is different than main03.py.
+Before running it, describe how this is different than main03.py. it puts enmphasis on capitalization
-  - What problem is this trying to solve?
+  - What problem is this trying to solve? making sure you use capitalization
   - Run the program and answer the question.
-What happens if you use some other capitalization scheme (i.e., “RED” or “reD“)?
+What happens if you use some other capitalization scheme (i.e., “RED” or “reD“)? it tells me to try again
 - Open main05.py.
-What do you expect line 9 to do?
+What do you expect line 9 to do? allowing it not to be case sensitive
-  - What problem is it trying to solve?
+  - What problem is it trying to solve? allowing it to not be case sensative
   - Run the program and answer the question.
 What happens if you add spaces before or after the word (i.e., “ RED “ or “ red”)?
+It tells me to try again
  - Open main06.py.
 How is line 9 different than in main05.py?
+it says strip in the code
-   - What would you guess .strip() is doing?
+   - What would you guess .strip() is doing? it allows you to add spaces in the answer
    - Run the program and answer the question.
-Is there another way of writing “red” that will break this logic?
+Is there another way of writing “red” that will break this logic? if you add spaces between the letters its incorrect
  - Open main07.py.
-Before running this program, how do you expect this to be different than main06.py?
+Before running this program, how do you expect this to be different than main06.py? it will allow you to add spaces in the answer
-   - What is happening on line 12?
+   - What is happening on line 12? the code is giving hints to the player
    - Run the program and answer the question.
  - Open main08.py.
-What is the purpose of line 9?
+What is the purpose of line 9? to say red is correct
    - Why are lines 10–17 indented?
+because they are responses
    - Run the program.
-What would happen if line 10 were moved before line 9 (and no longer indented)?
+What would happen if line 10 were moved before line 9 (and no longer indented)? the code gets messed up and you can't play
    - Make that change and run the program again.
 (To end any Python program, you can type ctrl-c)
  - Open main09.py.
 What is happening on line 13?
-   - What is the purpose of “count”?
+   - What is the purpose of “count”? it counts the player's attempts
-   - What is happening on line 22?
+   - What is happening on line 22? its code for a response
    - Run the program.
  - *Extra credit:* open main10.py.
 Add a comment to each line describing what it is doing (a comment follows a pound sign [#]).
  - *Extra credit:* open main11.py.
-What is happening on lines 6-11?
+What is happening on lines 6-11? part of the code that randomizes the answer
 Commit your changes and push them back to the repository.